poult-lab/daily-word/english_words_ learning.md

 01.resort  [rɪˈzɔː(r)t]

-[noun] seaside/ski/mountain, etc. resorts. /An [all-inclusive resort](https://www.google.com/search?q=all-inclusive+resort&newwindow=1&sca_esv=81ef8ac98c35c5fb&sxsrf=ANbL-n5mdgvhSXZ6mehsYnJaeMU37wb9yQ%3A1776131150702&ei=TpzdaejKKuLd2roPyJaMqAE&biw=3371&bih=1707&ved=2ahUKEwj6lKKenOyTAxWYsFYBHeuIMdUQgK4QegQIARAB&uact=5&oq=All-inclusive+&gs_lp=Egxnd3Mtd2l6LXNlcnAiDkFsbC1pbmNsdXNpdmUgMgwQIxiABBgTGCcYigUyCBAAGIAEGMsBMggQABiABBjLATIIEAAYgAQYywEyCBAAGIAEGMsBMggQABiABBjLATIIEAAYgAQYywEyCBAAGIAEGMsBMggQABiABBjLATIIEAAYgAQYywFI2xRQzgpY3BFwAXgBkAEAmAFzoAGjBKoBAzAuNbgBA8gBAPgBAZgCBqACvATCAgoQABiwAxjWBBhHmAMAiAYBkAYKkgcDMS41oAf-GrIHAzAuNbgHuATCBwUwLjEuNcgHFIAIAA&sclient=gws-wiz-serp&mstk=AUtExfChbKGFipgrAv8fDsAdX1O1SqHK5V31fDjU9_rFF6uI6MFC-1zVlpstA8qL2wjOld4A_up2BYh6EsqRnHP8sw8pKmOpH4vOrGLr5HdIGYCuoWkCroPYiDY7bbQPdQgV5tAHyvdEw5957FUkunB73mFqQTGnx5oJ6azAKMsvtwXFGAU9JDmBrtgvnhks5o0JtJEALx7l-wSvsTaf0eDykkzElpG3yyaG49Q45agIBr0w_oABTTKoS7uDPbyEgByDNuIrRV8qOYxwczXvDaLr2_NM&csui=3) offers a vacation package where the upfront price covers lodging, meals, beverages (often alcohol), and on-site activities/entertainment.
+[noun] seaside/ski/mountain, etc. resorts. /An all-inclusive resort a vacation package where the upfront price covers lodging, meals, beverages (often alcohol), and on-site activities/entertainment.

 "a place where a lot of people go on holiday/vacation""度假村"